MidHunterX/Expression/README.md

 # Expression

-## Overview

-Expression is an algorithm based highly efficient, wallpaper selector designed for power efficiency.
+Expression is a lightweight and highly efficient wallpaper auto-selector, optimized for minimal system resource usage.
+Designed with performance and customizability in mind, it selects wallpapers based on hour and user-defined rules.

-## Installation
+## 🚀 Installation

 ### Prerequisites